December 2010 North American blizzard: Maine

 Blizzard conditions arrived in Maine on December 27.
 On December 28, a ski lift at the Sugarloaf ski resort derailed, causing several skiers to receive injuries after falling to the ground, sending seven to the hospital.

 Massachusetts

 Coastal Massachusetts, along with coastal Maine, bore the brunt of the storm with a recorded wind gust of 153 km/h in Scituate, Massachusetts.
+Wind gusts routinely over 50 mph were widespread during the blizzard in coastal areas.
+Hurricane-force wind gusts of 80 mph were recorded along coastal portions of Eastern Massachusetts.
+A wind gust of 94.4 mph was recorded in Grand Etang, Nova Scotia.
+High winds caused near zero visibilities and treacherous travel conditions in many areas.
+The strong easterly winds also piled up water along the eastern coast of Massachusetts, leading to major coastal flood damage.

 Atlantic Canada

 In Atlantic Canada, the nor'easter was the fourth major winter storm to hit the area in four weeks.
 Blizzard conditions forced numerous road closures and resulted in the death of a minivan driver on December 27 near Fredericton, Prince Edward Island.
 Wind gusts approached 150 km/h, and up to 40 cm of snow fell in New Brunswick, while Nova Scotia was hit by heavy rain and unseasonably warm temperatures and rain continued in eastern Newfoundland.